Mount Auburn Historic District: History

 Mt.
 Auburn was for a long time almost the only suburb of the city.
 It was at first called Keys' Hill, after an old settler, and this name was used until 1837.
 By 1826 a number of prominent citizens had taken up residence there.

 Mount Auburn was platted as a town in 1837.
 It owes its name to the then newly established Mount Auburn Cemetery of Boston.
 By 1842, it extended from Liberty Street (Liberty Street got its name because the city laws were not enforced north of it and it was the location of the "northern liberties" – gambling, drinking and carousing) to McMillan Street (note that the historic district only goes as far south as Ringold Street, the rest of the Mount Auburn neighborhood to the south is the Prospect Hill Historic District).
 Mount Auburn was annexed to the City of Cincinnati in 1849.

-Television

-Mount Auburn is the main major television broadcast facility location for the Cincinnati area.

-Stations that transmit from Mount Auburn: